Yuyutsu/git-account-manager/README.md

    - Disable default branch warning
    - View all git config

+### Diagnosing SSH Issues

+If you encounter SSH connection problems:

+1. Select option `8` from the main menu
+2. Enter the account name to diagnose
+3. The tool will check:
+   - SSH key files existence and permissions
+   - SSH config entries
+   - SSH agent status
+   - Current Git remote configuration
+   - Provide specific suggestions to fix issues

 ### Listing Accounts

 Select option `3` to view all configured Git accounts.